addisonc6/Typescore/README.md

 # Typscore

 A simple program to practice typing in your terminal.
-Works on Linux/ MacOS.
+Runs on Linux/MacOs.
 Keeps track of average WPM and accuracy.
-Run `make` to build.
+Run `make` to compile with GCC.